 Safety Information for Freshwater Fisherman

-If you plan on wading in a pond, river or lake make sure to use a wader belt to prevent water from rushing into your waders if you stumble.
+If you plan on wading in a pond, river or lake then make sure to use a wader belt to prevent water from rushing into your waders if you stumble.
 Always use life jackets when fishing on a boat and don’t forget the sunscreen since water can magnify the effect of the sun.

 Additional Resources on Freshwater Fishing